 |O||Like the o in "oh".||Oka (hill)|

-When a word only has vowels, pronounce each with equal time and don't fuse them together.
-This is "ideal".
-In reality, especially with a and i next to each other, it may sound like vowels are pronounced together like in the vowel sound in "eye".
-Speakers, though, hear them as being pronounced separately as pitch can rise or drive on any syllable (more correct terminology will show up soon).
+When a word has two vowels side by side, you don't fuse them together.
+In reality, especially with a and i next to each other, it may sound like they are pronounced together.
+Speakers, though, hear them as being separate.
+So, be careful!

 | Ai||Love/indigo||Ii||Good|| Au||To meet||Uo||Fish||Iu||To say|

 Exception Note: Iu is actually pronounced as "yuu".
 Exceptions are not fun, but this is one that just cannot be ignored.
 So, this rule is not optional to learn!